simon-danielsson/kast-launcher/README.md

 ## ✨ Features
 + ⌨️ Easy and fast keyboard operation
 + ⚡ Launch .desktop, .sh, .AppImage as well as general bin files all within a cohesive interface.
-+ 🧠 Configure painlessly with `.config/kast/kast.toml`, keeping your config very portable between different machines.
-A default configuration is created automatically if none is present.
++ 🧠 Configure with `.config/kast/kast.toml`, keeping your settings portable between different machines.
+A default configuration file is created automatically if none is present.

 > [!IMPORTANT]
-> 'kast' was created exclusively for my own use on a computer running Void Linux with i3.
-I can't guarantee that this program will run on your computer - for the best results, clone this repo and adjust the source code to you liking!
+> 'kast' was created exclusively for my own use on a computer running Void Linux with the i3 window manager.
+I can't guarantee that this program will run on your computer - for the best results, clone this repo and compile your own binary!

 ---
 <div id="installation"></div>